lrmcfarland/Coordinates/README.md

 ### Python

-Here I use the spherical coordinates with the radius of the earth, the latitude (which needs to be converted to the theta angle from the positive z axis), and longitude of two locations to calculate the distance between them.
+Here I use the spherical coordinates with the radius of the earth (in kilometers), the latitude (which needs to be converted to the theta angle from the positive z axis), and longitude of two locations to calculate the distance between them.